 Axton Landing to the Crusher

 How to get there: From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
 Continue past the other junction with Route 30 and continue on Route 3.
-Locate Corey's Road and continue down until you see the turn off to the left for Axton Landing.
+Locate Coreys Road, turn right and continue down until you see the turn off to the right for Axton Landing.
 Continue down the dirt path until you come to the launch.

 Type of Launch: Soft boat launch, easily accessible.